observability-as-code-sandbox/learn-ansible-lab/README.md

 Machine Agent Linux Play
 =========

-Installs AppDynamics machine agent on a target machine.
-As a result of a successful run machine agent is installed as a service and reporting to a controller.
+Installs AppDynamics machine agent on a Linux target machine.
+As a result of a successful execution, machine agent run as a service on a machine and reporting to a controller.

 Requirements
 ------------